 Furthermore, we accept only the number of cases for which we can devote personal time and attention.
-You can rest assured that if Wilt & Klausing, PLLC, takes on your medical malpractice claim, your best interests are our top priority, and our skills will maximize your potential recovery.
+You can rest assured that if Wilt & Thompson, PLLC, takes on your medical malpractice claim, your best interests are our top priority, and our skills will maximize your potential recovery.

-Read on to learn more about medical malpractice claims in Kentucky and, if you have reason to believe you or a loved one are a victim of a medical mistake, to see if a Kentucky medical malpractice lawyer at Wilt & Klausing, PLLC, can help you.
+Read on to learn more about medical malpractice claims in Kentucky and, if you have reason to believe you or a loved one are a victim of a medical mistake, to see if a Kentucky medical malpractice lawyer at Wilt & Thompson, PLLC, can help you.

 Understanding Medical Negligence in Kentucky

 There are four elements in every medical negligence claim: standard of care, breach, causation, and injury (also called damages).
 Put simply, in order to have grounds for a claim of medical negligence, you must prove that your injury was caused by the medical treatment at hand and that that medical treatment fell below the standard of care.
 (Lawyers also refer to this as “breaching” the standard of care.)

 The “standard of care” is a legal term that refers to the level of care and judgment that a medical professional with similar training, education, experience, and skill level would provide under similar circumstances.

 Put another way, the standard of care applies to every medical professional in the healthcare industry and measures the level of competency and care a skilled healthcare provider would and should provide to a patient.

 In practice, this means you must establish how the average, reasonable healthcare provider, with similar training and under similar circumstances, would have and should have managed your medical treatment.
 Kentucky’s law requires expert testimony to establish the standard of care in each malpractice case.